MarsUniversity/ece387-robotics/website/block_2_kinematics/lab/lab2.md

 ### Pre-lab Turn In BOC

-**You should all of the code put together before the beginning of class.
+**You should have all of the code put together before the beginning of class.
 This will give some time to work through bugs.**

-At the beginning of class, show your instructor your code.
+At the beginning of class, hand in a printed copy of your code.
+You will be graded on your code's ability to support this lab.

 ## [20 pts] Task 1: Calibrate